nyoom-engineering/oxocarbon-template/README.md

 - What plugins does it support

+## Installation

+- Installation Instructions

+### Development

+- Development Instructions

 ## FAQ (optional)

 - Q: **_"Where can I find the doc?"_**\
  A: Run `:help theme`

+## Contributing

+Before contributing, its recommended to read through the [style guide](https://github.com/nyoom-engineering/oxocarbon/blob/main/docs/style-guide.md).
+Discussion primarily takes place on the Nyoom Engineering discord server: https://discord.gg/M528tDKXRG

 ## License

-The project is licensed under the MIT license
+The project is vendored under the MIT license